 Word documents, PDFs, and other documents shared online must also be accessible, using many of the same principles and concepts outlined on the Accessibility Basics page.
 The specific way to edit a document to ensure accessibility will depend on the program you are using.

-Another thing to consider is how many users will need to access this information.
-If the group is small and/or requests for the information are infrequent, it may be preferable to send your document via another method (such as email) rather than posting it online.
+- If the audience group is small and/or requests for the information are infrequent, it may be preferable to send your document via another method (such as email) rather than posting it online.